windelbouwman/lognplot/README.md

     $ python softscope.py

 This will popup a plot window.
 Zooming and panning can be done with the keyboard keys w,a,s,d and i,j,k,l.
 Press space or enter to autofit.
+The data is a 10 kHz generated signal.

+Another demo is the softscope server.
+This will open a TCP/IP port which can receive data.

+    $ cd python
+    $ python server_demo.py

-The softscope is now ready to receive streaming data via network.
+The softscope is now
+ready to receive streaming data via network.

 Next, start the demo datasource, which will send data via TCP to this GUI: